chungyc/site-personal/site/article/technical/website/guide.markdown

 ### Front page

 The front page can define a `include-latest-update` metadata field.
-If defined, it will include the latest [update] in the front page.
+If defined, it will include the latest [update] on the front page.

 [update]:  /updates